Oswaldoramirezb/ChainTicket/replit.md

 ## Authentication & Registration

-- **Privy** integration for wallet/social authentication
+- **Privy** integration for wallet/social authentication (Email, Wallet, or Social Login)
-- Traditional username/password login also available
-- Test credentials: admin/123 or user/123
-- **New wallet registration flow**: When a new wallet connects, users select whether to register as User or Vendor, then fill out profile information
+- Login page only shows "Enter Portal" button - uses 100% Privy authentication
+- **Registration flow**:
+  1. User clicks "Enter Portal" and authenticates via Privy
+  2. New users are redirected to registration page
+  3. User selects role: "Cliente" (client) or "Administrador" (admin/vendor)
+  4. Admins can skip the profile form and complete it later from "My Profile" or "Services"
+  5. User data is stored in PostgreSQL database (synced with Privy ID)

 ## User Profiles

 - Both clients and admins have "My Profile" pages
 - Users can edit: Full Name, Email, Phone, Location
 - Vendors can also set: Business Name
-- Profile data is stored in localStorage and persists across sessions
+- Profile data is stored in PostgreSQL database and synced across sessions

 ## Navigation